FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 <exp_no> is your experiment id.

-2. Classification of NAS and fibrosis score:
+2. Running the classification:

-Complete classify_Kleiner_score.yaml (or a copy).
+- Complete classify_Kleiner_score.yaml (or a copy).

+Run:
 ```
 $python classify_Kleiner_score.py -c classify.yaml
 ```